-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied bonds issued by state or local government, donated materials, equipment, or professional services, sweat equity, and the value of foregone taxes.
-The City will meet the 25% match requirement through the \$400,000 in general funds committed in the 2023 budget.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

+Sources of match can be cash, donated land or real property, infrastructures improvements, bonds issued by state or local government, donated materials, equipment, or professional services, sweat equity, and the value of foregone taxes.
+The City will meet the 25% match requirement through the \$400,000 in general funds committed in the FY 2024 budget.
 Applicants are required to contribute 25% to their awarded activities.
 Subrecipients declare their match on the annual CAPER report.